replayio/docs/src/app/getting-started/record-your-first-replay/page.md

 ---
-title: Create Your First Replay
+title: Record Your First Replay
-description: Learn how to use the Replay command-line interface (CLI) to manage and record your replays from the command line.
+description: Our goal is for recording a replay to be as easy recording a video.
+Today, you launch the Replay browser from the command line replayio record.
+This is just a stop gap solution until we’re able to release the Replay browser as a standalone development browser.
 ---

 {% steps %}